uittorio/file-template-generator/README.md

 Few rules:

-- fileName is required to defined the filename of the file
+- fileName in the class is required to defined the filename of the file
 - Everything followed by the *$* symbol in the template file will be replace by his method in the class file.

     If we have for example *$Name* in the template you just need a method called *$Name* in the class and it will be replaced